anders-biostat/linked-charts/doc/mds/types/scatter.md

 ## Titles and labels

 One more thing that any chart needs is meaningful labels and titles.
-You can set the main title of the chart using <tt>title</tt> property and you can add labels to axes through <tt>labelX</tt> and <tt>labelY</tt>
+You can set the main title of the chart using the [title](chart) property and you can add labels to axes using [axisTitleX]() and [axisTitleY]() properties.
-properties.

 You can also add, rename or remove parts of the legend to make it customised.
-The more detailed chapter on legends you can find over here.
-In this article we just quickly mention the way to change automatically generated name, which is by defauld "type of legend"_"layerID".
-To this end you can use properties
-<tt>colourLegendName</tt> and <tt>symbolLegendName</tt>.
-Keep in mind that these
-names are also used as IDs, so they need to be unique.
+The more detailed chapter on legends you can find [here](../tutorials/legends.html).
+In this article we just quickly mention a way to change the automatically generated name, which is by defauld <code>"type of legend"_"layerID"</code>.
+To this end you can use properties [colourLegendTitle]() and [symbolLegendTitle]().
+Keep in mind that these names are also used as IDs, so they need to be unique.

 <pre class="tiy" width="100%" fitHeight="true"